Tips & Links

 1) Control Intrusive Noise: First up, you'll need to find a place as free as possible from outside noise (like traffic, screaming kids, furnace fans, etc.).
 Your best bet is a small room or walk-in closet, in the quietest place in your house.
 Often, this will mean you're in the basement, because the most effective way to prevent noise from coming into your space is to be behind thick, concrete walls.
 Walk around your house, really listening to the ambient noise.
 My own professional studio is in what was formerly the basement storage room, and it measures 4 ft wide by 6 ft deep.
 It is the most perfect recording space in my house!

 Be aware that you will need to recognize and control intrusive noises during your recording sessions.
 Most home-studio narrators need to turn off furnace/AC fans, and shut off freezers & any other appliances that have fans & motors.
+Every decibel of outside noise you can remove counts, so be thorough!
 You may also need to time your recording session to avoid noisy times of day, such as traffic rush hours or overhead airplanes.
 Many home-studio narrators record in the middle of the night for that very reason.

 You are never, ever going to achieve a "sound-proof" room without paying a lot of money and renovating your space.
 Unless you plan to make this your new career, just don't go there.